 For our two recent trips to Israel I purchased the maps for several hikes from Israel by Foot.
 The hikes are well documented and the maps are good.
 I downloaded the coordinates and put them in the Gaia app, and this worked well.
 I love to hike when on vacation but had not found much information in English for Israel.
 Read More……

 We did a 4 day Judean desert hike organized by Erez of Israel by Foot and it was the best experience of our time in Israel.
 Erez arranged everything very well.
 He is extremely careful and thinks about every detail.
-At the start of our hike he visited us in Arad were we were briefed about the hike and all the details were explained.
+At the start of our hike, he visited us in Arad where we got briefed about the hike and all the details were explained.
 He works with GPS files with the hiking trails and paper maps and both were very helpful.
 Read More……

 Israel by Foot is the best website I have seen covering the best places to hike and experience the outdoors in Israel.
 As an outdoor enthusiast who frequently comes to Israel, I haven’t seen a better resource.
 The plethora of various possibilities, ranging from short hikes that can be done with children to longer treks and road trips, are incredible.
 Read More……